shivani-CI/My-Planner---To-Do/README.md

 # **My Planner - To Do**

-My Planner - To Do is a simple desktop app built using JavaScript, HTML, CSS and Bootstrap.
-This app allows you to manage tasks, categorise them and store them locally in your browser.
-This app is useful tool to organise and it helps make the workload significantly more manageable.
-It serve as a reminder for what you need to accomplish.
+My Planner - To Do is a task management application designed to streamline and enhance your productivity.
+Whether you're juggling multiple projects, tracking daily responsibilities, or organising personal goals, this app offers a user-friendly and efficient solution to help you stay on top of your tasks and achieve your objectives.

 ![image](https://github.com/user-attachments/assets/f2bf5f3d-6eb7-4062-bebb-d82feb9fae26)

-The link to My Planner - To Do page is: [https://shivani-ci.github.io/My-Planner---To-Do/]
+The link to My Planner - To Do page: [https://shivani-ci.github.io/My-Planner---To-Do/]

 ## Table of Contents ##